 In Arizona, if you own a home or other assets worth more than $75,000, the Revocable Living Trust is by far the preferred estate planning vehicle.
-At Phelps Law we have been designing and implementing living trusts in Arizona for over 35 years.
+At Phelps Law, we’re living trust lawyers in Arizona, and we have been designing and implementing Living Trusts in Arizona for over 40 years.
 We know what works and doesn’t when the time comes.

 Have you ever considered who will manage your affairs if you are disabled?
 Who will sign checks, pay your bills, run your business, etc.?
 Without planning in advance, your loved ones will likely have to go to court, prove you are incompetent and then ask the court to appoint a conservator to manage your finances; and oftentimes this is true even if you have executed a power of attorney.

 There is a better way.
 When you create a Living Trust, you hand-select a Successor Trustee to act for you not just when you die, but also when you are disabled.
 Your Successor Trustee will be able to handle trust administration tasks such as accessing your money and other assets for your care almost immediately if you become disabled.

 You can learn more about creating a Living Trust in Arizona here.